 Health insurance for your college student may seem complicated, but it doesn’t have to be.
 Most insurance plans cover dependents up to age 26, including those attending school away from home.
-The best thing to do to ensure your child is fully covered, and the best way for them to access care, is to contact your insurer directly.
+The best thing to do to ensure your child is fully covered — and the best way for them to access care — is to contact your insurer directly.

 What If I Have UPMC Health Plan?

 Whether attending school or working outside of UPMC Health Plan’s primary service area, eligible dependent children (up to age 26) are covered through the UPMC Health Plan national extended network.
-To find a participating provider, your dependent can call the phone number on the back of his or her member ID card or call the UPMC Health Plan’s Health Care Concierge team at 1-855-869-7228.

-Your child age 18 or over can also use UPMC AnywhereCare to have a virtual urgent care visit with a health care provider.
+Your child age 18 or over also can use UPMC AnywhereCare to have a virtual urgent care visit with a health care provider.
 This service is best for nonemergency conditions, such as cold symptoms, allergies, or pink eye.
 The provider can even send a prescription to a nearby pharmacy, if necessary.